parseshyam/slack-form/README.md

 - Easily handle custom errors with the `setErrors` method.
 - Dynamically add or remove blocks based on conditions using `addBlock(s)` and `removeBlocks` methods.

-#### Will explore all the above-mentioned methods later in this section.
+#### Will explore all the above-mentioned methods later in this section

 ### Currently Supported Form Element Types